dojo/docs/releasenotes/migration-2.0.rst

 attributeMap:{foo:a,bar:b}                          widget definitions             _fooSetter:a, _barSetter:b (NB: in 1.8, _setFooAttr and _setBarAttr)
 _setFooAttr:...                                     widget definitions             _fooSetter:...
 (NB: in 1.8, it's still _setFooAttr)
 this._focused                                       widget definitions             this.focused
+this._supportingWidgets.push(...)                   widget definitions             this.own(...)
+this.connect(node, "onclick", "myMethod")           widget definitions             this.own(on(node, "click", lang.hitch(this, "myMethod")))
+this.connect(obj, func, "myMethod")                 widget definitions             this.own(aspect.after(obj, func, lang.hitch(this, "myMethod")))
+this.subscribe(topicName, "myMethod")               widget definitions             this.own(topic(topicName, lang.hitch(this, "myMethod"))) but note that arguments to myMethod are passed as varargs not array
 =================================================   ============================   ====================================

 set(), get()